softmatterlab/SmartTrap/Software/README.md

 This module contains the classes that handles communications to and from the SmartTrap electronics controller.
 Specifically a class which only handles the serial communications running in a separate process and a monitoring thread which parses the commands sent to and from the instrument.
 During operation both these are running continously.

 ## basler_cameras
 Contains the BaslerCamera class which is an implementaion of the CameraProtocol which can be used with cameras from Basler.
-Uses the pypylon package for this
+Comparible with any camera from Basler which connect using USB.
+Uses the pypylon package for controlling the camera.

 ## thorlabs_scientific_cameras
 Contains the ThorlabsScientificCamera class which is an implementaion of the CameraProtocol which can be used with cameras from Thorlabs.